Home

 C#

 Short and ushort.
 The C# short type reduces the memory usage of integers.
-It represents a number in 2 bytes—16 bits—half the size of an int.
+This compact type represents a number in 2 bytes—16 bits—half the size of an int.

-Type info.
-Short is aliased to System.Int16.
+Short is aliased to System.Int16, and this is part of the C# specification.
 Ushort, meanwhile, is aliased to System.UInt16.
 Unsigned numbers cannot be negative.

 Short example.
-This example uses the short type as a storage location for positive or negative integers.
+We use the short type as a storage location for positive or negative integers.
 The short type is aliased to the System.Int16 struct.

 struct

-Detail You can add values to a short local variable.
+Part 1 We use a short local variable.
+We can add values to a short.
 This computation is expressed in the same way as adding numbers to integers.

 11 -1 True 99 System.Int16 System.Int16 -32768 32767 2 bytes per short